donnafraser/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 ## Using Data to Evaluate Your Chances of Success When Planning a Fundraiser
 In our project, we sought to provide insight for various types of fundraisers and their probable success.
-To measure this, we used
+To measure this, we used:
-*Initial goal amounts
+* Initial goal amounts
-*Number of backers
+* Number of backers
-*Pledge amounts
+* Pledge amounts
-*Projected length of fundraiser
+* Projected length of fundraiser
 ---
 Following are visuals charting a few of the top successful fundraisers:
 ---